CodinCat/goserver/README.md

 The binary is portable, so you can even put it in your USB drive and use it anywhere.

+And I recommend [LivePage](https://chrome.google.com/webstore/detail/livepage/pilnojpmdoofaelbinaeodfpjheijkbh) extension for live reloading, it's super lightweight and easy to use.

 That's all!